lgbrownjr/ser2bt-bridge/README.md

 pairable on
 ```
   - Type in `show` to verify, then `exit` to leave bluetooth control and return to bash.
-###### Network Setup:
+###### Additional Network Setup:
 In order for your pi to keep the correct time, perform updates, or allow an alternate way to access the pi, it is advisable you add more networks into your *wpa_supplicant.conf*.
-Examples include:allowable work networks, your home network, your hotspot, and even hotspots of your peer's phones (as allowed).
+Examples include: allowable work networks, your home network, your hotspot, and even hotspots of your peer's phones (as allowed).
-- Open */etc/wpa_supplicant/wpa_supplicant.conf*, and add the following:
+- Open `/etc/wpa_supplicant/wpa_supplicant.conf`, and add the following:
 ```bash
 network={
     ssid="<SSID>"